-The carrying amounts of the Company's financial instruments, including cash and cash equivalents and current assets and liabilities approximate their fair value because of their short maturities.
+The carrying amounts of the Company's financial instruments, including cash and cash equivalents and current assets and current liabilities approximate their fair value because of their short maturities.
 The weighted average interest rate of the Company's convertible debt approximates the rate at which the Company could obtain alternative financing; therefore, the carrying amount of the convertible debt approximates fair value.
-The Company uses a binomial lattice model and assumptions that consider, among other variables, the fair value of the underlying stock, risk-free interest rate, volatility, expected life and dividend rates in estimating fair value for the conversion feature of the Convertible Notes (Note 5), the Black-Scholes option valuation model to determine the fair value of the Unlisted Options and the ASX price to determine the fair value of the Listed Options (Note 7).
+The Company uses a binomial lattice model and assumptions that consider, among other variables, the fair value of the underlying stock, risk-free interest rate, volatility, expected life and dividend rates in estimating fair value for the conversion feature of the Convertible Notes (Note 6), and the ASX price to determine the fair value of the Listed Options (Note 8).